Portugal in 2 Weeks

 Continue on to the Rua da Vitoria, turn right and walk to the Rua da Prata where you’ll see the Church of St. Nicholas, whose exterior is covered with green tiles (and the fancy tiled buildings right near by it).

 From the square head along the Rua Dom Antao de Almada with a classic cod shop and ham counter until you run into the Church of Sao Domingos.
 This was the center of the Inquisition in the 1600s.
-If you go inside, you’ll still see black soot on the walls and alter from a fire in 1959.
+If you go inside, you’ll still see black soot on the walls and altar from a fire in 1959.
 Next to the church is the square Largo de Sao Domingos where you’ll see a stone monument to the Jewish massacre of 1506 (when thousands were killed on the square).
-This square also housed the 16th century slave market, but today is a meeting point for the city’s African community and an entryway to Lisbon’s Mouraria district, the immigrant neighborhood.
-On this square, stop at Sao Domingos 8 A Ginjinha (literally right off the square) which is the oldest ginjinha place in town where they serve up the sour cherry liquor in tiny cups you drink right outside.
+This square also housed the 16th century slave market, but today it’s a meeting point for the city’s African community and an entryway to Lisbon’s Mouraria district, an immigrant neighborhood.

 After you enjoy (or hate) your drink, head to Rossio Square.
-It was a Roman racetrack 2000 years ago and now is home to the National Theatre, rebuilt in the same place as the palace that functioned as the headquarters of the Inquisition but collapsed in the 1755 earthquake.
-Cross the steps of the National Theatre and look across the street at teh Rossio Station, faced with a Neo-Manueline facade built around 1900.
-Pass uphill past Lisbon’s oldest hotel, the Avenida Palace where WWII spies used to lounge at the bar.
+It was a Roman racetrack 2000 years ago and now is home to the National Theater, rebuilt in the same place as the palace that functioned as the headquarters of the Inquisition but collapsed in the 1755 earthquake.
+Cross the steps of the National Theatre and look across the street at the Rossio Station, faced with a Neo-Manueline facade built around 1900.
+Pass uphill by Lisbon’s oldest hotel, the Avenida Palace, a popular meeting place for spies during World War II.

 The Praca dos Restauradores has an obelisk at its center which marks Portuguese independence from Spain in 1640.
-Overlooking the square you’ll see the Art Deco Eden Theatre and the beginning of Avenida da Liberdade, the tree lined grand boulevard connecting the Old Town to the Upper Town.
+Overlooking the square you’ll see the Art Deco Eden Theater and the beginning of Avenida da Liberdade, the tree-lined grand boulevard connecting the Old Town to the Upper Town.
 Along this wide boulevard you’ll find hotels, expensive clothing stores, and office buildings.
-If you still have energy, you can stroll along the tree lined boulevard to the statue of Pombal at the end.
+If you still have energy, you can stroll along the boulevard to the statue of Pombal at the end.

 Then grab dinner at one of our recommended Lisbon restaurants (tonight is a decent night to head to Petisco Saloio or Cervejaria Ramiro).